How We Work

 Classroom training is based on the RCMSAR Search and Rescue Crew Manual - click here - covering all aspects of marine SAR activities, safety, practical seamanship, communications, navigation, etc. In addition, the students are guided through the knowledge required to achieve the following certifications:

-1. Pleasure Craft Operators Certificate - click here,
+1. Pleasure Craft Operator Card (PCOC) - click here,

 2. Marine Basic First Aid, Canadian Red Cross - click here, and

-3. VHF Marine Radio Operator Certificate - click here.
+3. VHF Radio Operator Certificate - Marine (ROC-M) - click here.

 Safe Boating for Schools – visits to elementary schools on Salt Spring Island and some outer islands to expose children K to 5 to the essentials of safe boating – in 2019 about 350 students were engaged.